qingfengxulai68/SIR_Monitore_ta_verdure/raspberry-pi/frontend/README.md

 Notes:
 - The image is multi-stage: the first stage runs `npm run build` and the second stage serves `build/client` with Nginx.
+- `VITE_API_BASE_URL` is read at *build time* by Vite and embedded into the generated static files.
+If you don't pass `--build-arg`, no API URL will be injected into the build and the app will use whatever runtime / dev `.env` provides.
 - Adjust `nginx.conf` or ports as needed for your environment or reverse-proxy setup.